Jumping on 40 meters right quick…

 Today marks the second deployment of the sBitx and me using it on three different modes.

 You see, I spent a good bit of time recently solving the weak audio problem with the SSB mode in this radio.
 I found the microphone input level is really weak and there was a common solve by installing a more powerful microphone element in the hand mc.
-I tried this approach and it really didn’t help much for me. l was still essentially still yelling at the radio to get it to work.pictured below is what my radio looked like on the work bench as I worked on the audio level for the microphone input.
+I tried this approach and it really didn’t help much for me. l was essentially still yelling at the radio to get it to work.
+Pictured below is what my radio looked like on the work bench as I worked on the audio level for the microphone input.

 I ended up building a pre-amp circuit to boost the audio several dB and this fixed my weak audio problem.
-Here is a link to that blog post in case you missed it and want to know more about this.
+I wrote about it in the blog and recently published that post as well if you would like to know more.

 Back to the activation, it was a beautiful day and wasn’t really all that hot either.
 This is a nice departure from the July temperatures I had been dealing with recently.